Neuendorf Flèche

 Are there guided tours?

-Check the official website for information on guided tours.
-If available, they can enhance your understanding of the fortress’s history and architecture.
+Check the official website for information regarding guided tours, as they may enhance your understanding of the fortification’s history.

 What’s the best time to visit?

-The best times to visit are during the spring and early autumn when the weather is pleasant and conducive to outdoor exploration.
+The best times to visit are during the spring and autumn months when the weather is mild and conducive for exploration.

 Is it wheelchair accessible?